joshuascottpaul/SumCanadianCostcoPharmacyReceipts/README.md

 Use Costco online pharmacy?

-Have a scanner that turns the papers, receipts into a PDF?
+Have a scanner that turns the papers receipts into a PDF?

 have a mac?